johnnyiller/johnnyiller.github.io/_posts/2014-12-3-the-importance-of-upsert.markdown

 I won't go into all the details about how useful this is, but if you can think about trying to do something like this before nx was an option on the set command you would see that you would have to do additional work in your application logic.
 Additionally, having one command helps avoid race conditions as it reduces the amount of time you are manipulating and syncing code in your application layer.

-One last example to convince you that that upserting should not be an optional feature in moder api design.
+One last example to convince you that that upserting should not be an optional feature in modern api design.
 Amazon dynamodb includes it in their [UpdateItem](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html) api call by default.

 So clearly modern data manipulation API's should allow for upserting of data.
 Recently I had to do some integration work with the contant contact api so that our marketing department could segement users by interest.
 The experience left me longing for a better implementation.
 One that included, you guessed it, *upsert* capability.